ldynia/archcolider/BusinessDrivers .md

 3. User have dedicated account with accomulated coupons and bonuses.

 ## 8. Secure payments
+May not required as this is same as ## 1

 ## 9. Maximizing guarantee of a meal picking up by user